 WHEN DO SLEEP REGRESSIONS TYPICALLY OCCUR?

-Every baby is different, so it’s important to remember your little guy may experience more or fewer periods of sleep regression and, no matter what, it’s totally normal.
-However, sleep regressions typically hit at three major developmental milestones: the 4th month, 8/9 months and 2-year mark, but can also occur around 12 and 18 months too.
+Every baby is different.
+It’s important to remember your little guy may experience more or less, and no matter what, it’s totally normal.
+They typically hit at three major developmental milestones: the 4th month, 8/9 months, and 2-year mark.
+However they can also occur around 12 and 18 months.
 Again, every baby is unique.

 The 4-month sleep regression is typically the first time you see a dip in sleep (especially if your child has been a decent sleeper up until this point).
-This is because, at 4 months, your baby’s sleep becomes more adultlike, so they will have to cycle through various stages (drowsy, light sleep and, finally, a deep sleep) before being able to fall asleep.
+At 4 months, your baby’s sleep becomes more adult-like, so they will have to cycle through various stages (drowsy, light sleep, and, finally, a deep sleep) before being able to fall asleep.

-On top of that, short naps aren’t cutting it anymore, and your baby is more aware of you, which means they’d rather hang out with you then fall asleep again.
+On top of that, short naps aren’t cutting it anymore, and your baby is more aware of you, which means they’d rather hang out with you than fall asleep again.

 8TH (SOMETIMES 9TH) MONTH SLEEP REGRESSION

-Oh, and remember how they became more aware of you during month 4 and wanted to forego sleep in order to hang out with you?
-Well, now they miss you so much, they’re dealing with a bit of separation anxiety.
+Oh, and remember how your baby became more aware of you suddenly. and wanted to forego sleep to hang out with you?
+Well, now they miss you so much; they’re dealing with a bit of separation anxiety.

 Here comes another round of development to disrupt your baby’s sleep!
-Around 18 months your baby is just starting to stretch her independence.
-Sadly, this fledgling independence means she may also try to push the boundaries of her sleep time—struggling to maintain consistent with nap times or sleep through the night (and may be awake for long periods of time).
+Around 18 months, your baby is just starting to stretch her independence.
+Sadly, this fledgling independence means she may also try to push the boundaries of her sleep time—struggling to maintain consistency with nap times or sleep through the night (and maybe awake for long periods of time).

 2-YEAR-OLD SLEEP REGRESSION

 Ah, the terrible 2-year-old sleep regression.
 At this stage, your toddler believes he is a full-fledged little individual.
-So now more than ever, he is pushing the boundaries of that newfound individuality by challenging your authority and testing your limits (just to test them – for fun!), and that makes it pretty darn challenging to stick to a standard sleep schedule.
+So now more than ever, he is pushing the boundaries of that newfound individuality.
+You may see him challenging your authority and testing your limits (to test them – for fun!).
+This makes it pretty darn challenging to stick to a standard sleep schedule.

 HOW LONG DOES A SLEEP REGRESSION LAST?

-The good news is that a true sleep regression should only last for a couple of weeks at the most.
+The good news is that a true baby sleep regression should only last for a couple of weeks at the most.
 If your baby’s sleep is affected longer than that, your sleep regression might actually be a not-so-friendly reminder to focus on healthy sleep habits, like creating a great sleep environment for your baby and teaching good sleep habits.

 HOW DO I SURVIVE A SLEEP REGRESSION?